How to get and configure the serial key?

 The same key can be used across all products with every EdiFabric plan - as the API key when accessing EdiNation or EdiNation InHouse and as the serial key when using EdiFabric EDI Tools.

-When EdiFabric.SerialKey.Set is invoked, EdiFabric EDI Tools initiates an HTTP request to the authentication API to acquire a token.
+When EdiFabric.SerialKey.Set is invoked, EdiFabric EDI Tools initiates an HTTPS request to the authentication API to acquire a token.
 The serial key is used to authenticate the caller with the authentication API.

 A call to the authentication API is made only when there is no token or the token has expired.
 No calls are initiated when EdiFabric.SerialKey.Set is invoked, and a valid token exists in memory.

-The token is valid for several weeks, so if your application is constantly running, there will be no additional external calls until the token is valid.
+The token is valid for 30 days, so if your application is constantly running, there will be no additional external calls until the token is valid.
 Alternatively, you can implement a distributed cache and only refresh the token several days before it is due to expire to avoid hard expiration.

 Use the DaysToExpiration static property of EdiFabric.SerialKey to monitor when a token is due to expire.